#docs #guides #Setup #Flutter #Dart

 Custom Server

-A very small subset of our customers will want to use a custom signal ingestion server or a custom proxy server.
+A tiny subset of our customers will want to use a custom signal ingestion server or a custom proxy server.
 To do so, you can pass the URL of the custom server to the TelemetryManagerConfiguration:

 Telemetrydecksdk.start(TelemetryManagerConfiguration(